cancerit/archCompare/README.md

 Takes the input archives, files, folders and does the comparison for matching file types based on tools defined in `archCompare/config/CompareMethods.json` file.

+Warning:Please make sure all the tools referred in the diffs section of `CompareMethods.json` file are present in your environment

 Valid input types include:

 * .tar - archive containing multiple files and folders to compare